Environmental Emergency Program

 The Environmental Emergency Program prepares for and responds to spills of hazardous materials and substances by:

-- Administering the Environmental Management Act, Spill Reporting Regulation and Spill Cost Recovery Regulation;
+- Administering the Environmental Management Act and applicable regulations: (1) Spill Reporting Regulation, (2) Spill Preparedness, Response and Recovery Regulation and (3) Spill Contingency Planning Regulation;

 - Training and supporting environmental emergency response officers to deliver field assessment and response in the province’s regions;